glpi-project/doc-agent/source/man/glpi-esx.rst

        --user username        user name
        --password xxxx        user password
        --path path            output directory or file
-       --stdout               dump inventory on stdout (enabled by default if no path is set) --tag tag              tag for the inventoried machine --json                 use json as format for generated inventories
+       -t --timeout sec       connection attempt timeout in seconds (defaults to 180) --stdout               dump inventory on stdout (enabled by default if no path is set) --tag tag              tag for the inventoried machine --json                 use json as format for generated inventories